Vipinks99/portfolio-assignment/README.md

 ## Contact

-- Your Name: Vipin Kumar Singh
+- Name: Vipin Kumar Singh
 - Email: contact.vipinkumarsingh@gmail.com

 Feel free to reach out if you have any questions or need further assistance!